Tudur ap Gruffudd: Downfall

-Among Tudur's cousins, who fought with him during the Glyndŵr rebellion, were Gwilym ap Tudur and Rhys ap Tudur, who famously seized Conwy Castle, and Maredudd ap Tudur, the father of Sir Owen Tudor, of the royal House of Tudor.
-Having lost the war but being spared, Maredudd's son, Sir Owen, fled Wales to establish himself in England, and anglicized his name from Tudur to Tudor.
+Among Tudur's cousins who fought with him during the Glyndŵr rebellion were Gwilym ap Tudur and Rhys ap Tudur, who famously seized Conwy Castle, and Maredudd ap Tudur, the father of Sir Owen Tudor, of the future royal House of Tudor.
+Having lost the war but being spared, Sir Owen fled Wales to establish himself in England, and anglicized his name from Tudur to Tudor.
 He was Tudur ap Gruffudd's first cousin.
-He later became the father of Jasper Tudor, Duke of Bedford and Edmund Tudor, 1st Earl of Richmond, and thus became the grandfather of King Henry VII of England, founder of the Tudor Dynasty, and was married to the Queen Catherine de Valois, daughter of King Charles VI of France, of the Royal House of Valois.
+He later became the father of Jasper Tudor, Duke of Bedford and Edmund Tudor, 1st Earl of Richmond, and thus became the grandfather of King Henry VII, founder of the Tudor Dynasty.

 Having married the previous wife of King Henry V of England, against whom his family and cousins were fighting during the rebellions, such as Tudur and Owain, he ended up becoming the stepfather of his son, King Henry VI of England, of the House of Lancaster, while his own sons, Jasper Tudor and Edmund Tudor, ended up being his half-brothers.
 This would later be influential for the cousins of Tudur, the remaining Tudors of Penmynydd, to gain back some of their influence in Wales, by having their cousins on the throne of England.